mc2p/mc2p-woocommerce/readme.txt

 = Use =

 To use the plugin you need to register in [MyChoice2Pay](https://www.mychoice2pay.com) and get the credentials of your application.

+== Screenshots ==

+1. Plugin in Wordpress Dashboard.
+You have to click on Install now button.
+2. Configuration page of plugin.
+Manage your keys and display options.
+3. Display Pay with MyChoice2Pay on the shopping cart page.